Kennyc1012/BottomSheetMenu/README.md

 // Called when the BottomSheet it first displayed onSheetShown(BottomSheet bottomSheet)

 // Called when the BottomSheet has been dismissed.
-Passed value represent which button was pressed if displaying
-// a simple message
-onSheetDismissed(BottomSheet bottomSheet, int which)
+Passed value of dismissEvent signifies how the BottomSheet was dismiss. see [BottomSheetListener](https://github.com/Kennyc1012/BottomSheet/blob/master/library/src/main/java/com/kennyc/bottomsheet/BottomSheetListener.java) for possible values onSheetDismissed(BottomSheet bottomSheet, @DismissEvent int dismissEvent)

 // Called when an item is selected from the BottomSheet onSheetItemSelected(BottomSheet bottomSheet, MenuItem item)